 Some other examples include reviews which state that the company provides poor customer service.
 These kinds of comments can harm a company’s reputation as such reviews have the capacity of going viral on the internet.

 Another example of a self-inflicted crisis is rumored, for instance, that the company’s accounting department is cooking the books.
+Crisis can also happen due to operational risk and hence there is always a need of operational risk management.

 Crisis, both external as well as internal, can be handled.